moufidayoub11/c-data-structures/Linked List/README.md

 Contributions to this repository are welcome!
 If you want to contribute, follow the guidelines mentioned in the main README file.

-Please ensure that your code adheres to the existing coding style and passes all existing automated tests.
+Please ensure that your code adheres to the existing coding style.

 ## Additional Resources